igolskyi/miniPaint/README.md

 # miniPaint

-Just a test implementation of mini-paint on pure javascript You can try it on the [demo](https://dedmazayukr.github.io/miniPaint/)
+Just a test implementation of mini-paint on pure javascript.

+You can try it on the [demo](https://dedmazayukr.github.io/miniPaint/)